Evertiq - Whirlpool officially opens new Polish manufacturing plant

 Whirlpool officially opens new Polish manufacturing plant

-Today also marks the official opening of a new plant for dryers in Łódź, which represents the center of Whirlpool’s new dryer manufacturing platform in the EMEA Region and the final step of the Industrial Plan for Poland, which was announced three years ago.
+The white goods manufacturer has officially opened its new plant for dryers in Łódź, which represents the center of Whirlpool’s new dryer manufacturing platform in the EMEA Region and the final step of the Industrial Plan for Poland, which was announced three years ago.

 The 2015-2018 Industrial Plan for Poland was aimed at improving efficiencies and capacity utilisation at the sites in Wrocław, Łódź and Radomsko, and at the same time supporting plant modernisation and product innovation and process improvement.
 Significant resources were also devoted to R&D as well as to people development, the company states in a press release.